 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For South Dakota During Their Migration This Spring

 Ready or not, South Dakota – here they come!
 That’s right!
-The return of spring also means the arrival of the hummingbirds in South Dakota.
-We know that spring’s officially here when we see our first hummingbirds of the season.
-You might even want to add a feeder to your yard for an up-close view.
-When will hummingbirds arrive in South Dakota?
+The return of spring also means the arrival of hummingbirds in South Dakota.
+We know that spring is officially here when we see our first hummingbirds of the season.
+You might want to start looking for the best hummingbird feeders for your yard now before supplies are all gone!
+So just when do hummingbirds come back to South Dakota?
 We’ve got all the details here:

-What are the best state parks to visit in South Dakota?
+What types of hummingbirds are in South Dakota?

 In South Dakota, typically, the only type of hummingbird you will find is the Ruby-throated Hummingbirds.
 They are characterized by white underparts, a green back, and a ruby red throat.
 The tail is what distinguishes the females from the males.
 Also, the females weigh significantly less at 0.13 ounces, while the males typically weigh 12 ounces.
 They're among our favorite birds to see in South Dakota.